tshepang/blog/content/2013 movie review.md

 +++

 Not such a great year at the movies, even worse than [last year], though I think I also watched a lot less movies.
-Luckily there\'s two excellent ones, the best being [In Bruges].
-It also boasts the year\'s best **direction**, **cinematography**, and **script/dialog**.
+Luckily there's two excellent ones, the best being [In Bruges].
+It also boasts the year's best **direction**, **cinematography**, and **script/dialog**.
 The other excellent movie is [Redbelt].